LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/create-file/_index.md

 ![vim temp-file.txt output](pictures/vim-temp-file.png?classes=border)

 Note the file is empty, which makes sense as the file was just created.
 The file name is listed at the bottom of the terminal window: `"temp-file.txt" [New File]`.
-This is standard beahvior for creating a new file using `vim`.
+This is standard behavior for creating a new file using `vim`.

 When a file is opened `vim` will be in `Normal` mode by default.

-The next article will show the way to write and quit the file.
+The next article will show how to write and quit the file.